“PELPOP” – The Story of Pelham Puppets – Part Two

-When one considers the demand for his puppets and their popularity today, over seventy years later, it is easy to see why Bob Pelham or “PELPOP” – will always be remembered as the man who gave the puppet to children.
+When one considers the demand for his puppets and their popularity today, over forty five years later, it is easy to see why Bob Pelham or “PELPOP” – will always be remembered as the man who gave the puppet to children.

 “PELPOP – The Story of Pelham Puppets” can be found in David’s book: PELHAM PUPPETS – A Collector’s Guide – published by Crowood Press (2008) IBSN 978-1-84797-055-8 and can be obtained from good booksellers, Ebay, Amazon etc.

 Return to the top of the page click here.